WebAssembly/spec/spectec/test-prose/TEST.md

   - n_12 is less than or equal to n_22.

 Functype_sub
-- the function type ft matches the function type ft.
+- ft matches the function type ft.

 Globaltype_sub
-- the global type gt matches the global type gt.
+- gt matches the global type gt.

 Tabletype_sub
 - the table type lim_1 matches the table type lim_2 if:
-  - the limits lim_1 matches the limits lim_2.
+  - lim_1 matches lim_2.

 Memtype_sub
 - the memory type lim_1 matches the memory type lim_2 if:
-  - the limits lim_1 matches the limits lim_2.
+  - lim_1 matches lim_2.

 Externtype_sub
 - the external type externtype_u0 matches the external type externtype_u1 if: